usagi917/agoraAI/README.en.md

 ## What It Is

-- Start from one of five guided question templates or a free-form prompt on the LaunchPad.
+- Start from a free-form prompt, one of four guided question builders, or seeded analysis templates on the LaunchPad.
-- Switch between five presets: `quick`, `standard`, `deep`, `research`, and `baseline`.
+- The API accepts five presets: `quick`, `standard`, `deep`, `research`, and `baseline`; the UI exposes `standard` and `research`.
 - Attach `.txt`, `.md`, and `.pdf` files to a project and run evidence-aware analysis on top of them.
 - Follow progress live over SSE with activity feed, social response views, conversations, and graph updates.
 - Review Decision Briefs, scenario comparison, propagation analysis, transcripts, reruns, and Codex Review Agent questions on the results page.
+- Use `/validate/:id?` to check stance-distribution accuracy against holdout survey data.
 - Generate, inspect, and fork synthetic populations from `/populations`.
 - Start Decision Lab from `/compare`, then run two scenarios against the same population side by side to compare opinion shifts, coalition changes, and audit trails.
 - Theater UI shows debate cards, live dialogue streams, and real-time stance shifts during simulation.